 Introducing the Dashboard

-The Dashboard is the screen on which you will do the bulk of your work as you build client cases.
-It has everything you will need to set up, build, and review your plans.
+The Dashboard is the engine room of the software, this is where you add all of the clients data to build your plan and review your plans.
 The Dashboard offers a combination of build, results, and overview, all on one convenient screen.

 Adding information to your plan